Faculty Profile

 Dr. Smith is a genetic epidemiologist who investigates the relationship between genetic, epigenetic, and transcriptomic variation and age-related chronic diseases.
 She works with large, multi-ethnic cohort studies to investigates a broad range of traits, including cardiovascular disease, hypertension, dementia, cognition, and health behaviors.
 She studies genetic/epigenetic determinants both as direct risk factors for disease, as well as the interaction between genetic and non-genetic factors in shaping disease risk.
 In particular, she is interested in genetic interaction with social, psychosocial, and neighborhood determinants of health, especially those that influence socioeconomic and race/ethnic health disparities.

-Dr. Smith is the Associate Director of the Cohort Development working group for U-M Precision Health and the Michigan Genomics Initiative.
+Dr. Smith is the Assistant Director of the Cohort Development working group for U-M Precision Health and the Michigan Genomics Initiative.
 She is a core faculty member of the Center for Social Epidemiology and Population Health (CSEPH) and is affiliated with the Michigan Center on the Demography of Aging (MiCDA), the Center for Midlife Science, and the Population, Neurodevelopment and Genetics (PNG) Program.
 She also directs the U-M School of Public Health's Certificate Program in Public Health Genetics.

 • PhD, Epidemiology, University of Michigan, 2011